dart-archive/www.dartlang.org/README.md

       * Go to Preferences, and enter the direct path to the Python 2.7 binary, which you downloaded from http://www.python.org/download/releases/2.7.3/.
         * The full path is `/Library/Frameworks/Python.framework/Versions/2.7/bin/python2.7`.
+* Run `git clone https://github.com/dart-lang/doc-code-verify`, move it somewhere sensible on your system, and put `doc-code-verify/bin` in your PATH.

 ### Tips for Windows